Jennifer Lopez And Marc Anthony Hook-Up Rumors Swirl As They Rehearse Together

 Jennifer wasn’t very lucky when it came to her relationship with Drake.
 She always felt very insecure when she was with him or even away.

-Needless to say that Jennifer Lopez is a very confident woman but even she couldn’t help it if Drake got his hands on every girl he saw.
+Needless to say, Jennifer Lopez is a very confident woman but even she couldn’t help it if Drake got his hands on every girl he saw.
 She was very worried when they were away.

 “J.Lo’s as confident as any sexy woman could be, but she’s worried like hell about Drake at his Super Bowl gig,” a source told Hollywood Life exclusively.